beginning of content

 The cause of PCOS is not fully understood, but genetics and family history are thought to play an important role.

 Many people with PCOS don't know they have it.
-This is because it can have similar symptoms to other conditions.
+This is because it can have similar symptoms to other conditions or have no symptoms at all.

 Sometimes, people only find out that they have PCOS when they look into why they are having trouble getting pregnant.